IOLTA Account: The Complete Guide for Law Firms

 The "interest" component distinguishes IOLTA accounts from traditional client trust accounts.
 Before IOLTA programs emerged in the 1980s, small client deposits sat in non-interest-bearing accounts because the administrative cost of setting up individual interest-bearing accounts exceeded any potential earnings.
 State bars recognized an opportunity: pool these small amounts, generate meaningful interest collectively, and direct those earnings toward expanding access to justice.

 Today, IOLTA programs in all 50 states fund legal aid organizations, pro bono programs, and civil legal services for low-income individuals.
-According to the American Bar Association, IOLTA has generated over $4 billion in revenue since 1981, with annual grants exceeding $175 million nationwide.
+According to the American Bar Association, IOLTA programs have generated over $4 billion since 1981, with annual grants exceeding $175 million nationwide.
+The first IOLTA program launched in Florida in 1981; the ABA endorsed IOLTA in Formal Opinion 348 (1982).
+All 50 states now operate IOLTA programs.

 How IOLTA Accounts Work